 For ‘heavy traffic’ there is another bridge over Saint Anna Bay, called Queen Juliana Bridge, with an overhead clearance of about 60 meter (196.85 ft.), allowing large ships to enter the harbor, without having to be opened.
 The view from the Queen Juliana Bridge is impressive and gives a splendid view of Willemstad and the Caribbean Sea.

 The underwater world around Curacao is world famous for its unique, beautiful, coral reefs.
 If you say ‘Curacao’, you say ‘Water Sports’.
-You can swim, scuba dive, sail, surf, water ski and go canoeing or Peddle-boarding.
+You can swim, scuba dive, sail, surf, water ski and go canoing or Peddle-boarding.
 Boat lovers and anglers find luck at their feet or rather at their prow.
 In the exclusive Spanish Water area, on the east side of the island, you find luxury marinas, where yachts and boats can dock.

 Are you more of a ‘land person’?
 Especially for hikers and mountain bikers there are many nice trails to be found.
 And like any self respecting tropical gem, Curacao has natural golf courses.
-There are three courses on the island, all in their own beautiful natural environment and likewise with a beautiful (ocean) view.
+There are three courses on the island, all in their own beautiful natural environment and with a beautiful (ocean) view.
 For those who like to mingle with the local people on the island, there are many snack bars, where the game of domino is played fanatically, while enjoying a drink.

 There are three kinds of public transportation on Curacao; government buses, small private vans and taxis.
 Government buses, called ‘convoy’, are cheap and cover the main routes.
-Private vans cover all residential areas and most backstreets.
+Private vans cover all residential areas and most back-streets.
 Only the government buses use time-tables.
 Almost all buses and vans are air-conditioned.
 Taxis are expensive, but their are lots of (shared) student cars available for long-term-rent, as well as scooters.
 Second hand cars are relatively expensive to buy.
 Hato is the international airport from which many international air connections are maintained.

 The local currency is the Netherlands Antillean Guilder (ANG) or ‘Florin’ (NAfl), but US Dollars are also excepted everywhere.
-The US Dollar has a fixed exchange rate of 1.75 ANG, although local casino’s usually pay 1.80 ANG for a a Dollar.
+The US Dollar has a fixed exchange rate of 1.75 ANG, although local casino’s usually pay 1.80 ANG for a Dollar.
 Shops, restaurants and most hotels do not accept Euro’s!

 To accommodate tourists, Curacao has numerous nice resorts and hotels.
-Some popular beaches are beautifully landscaped with many facilities, including shops, restaurants, showers, rest-rooms, changing rooms and sun loungers.
+Some popular beaches are beautifully landscaped, with many facilities, including shops, restaurants, showers, rest-rooms, changing rooms and sun loungers.
 There is also an increase in luxury holiday homes.
 There are many great attractions, including the ostrich farm, a swim with dolphins, the Aloe Plantation and different relaxed island tours.
 There are several interesting museums and art galleries to be visited, where you will learn a lot about our multicultural society.
 And as said: don’t forget Klein (‘Small’) Curacao.
 Nothing more than an abandoned lighthouse and a handful of local fishermen, once in a while.
 It’s a small paradise, with a long stretch of pearl white beaches and a bright blue sea.
-Groups of students regularly stay the night camping, enjoying campfire bbq’s.
+Groups of students regularly stay the night camping, enjoying campfire BBQ’s.

 Well, where do you go?
 Actually, there is too much to mention; bars, hotels, specialty restaurants, nightclubs, beach parties, cinemas, you name it, Curacao has it.
 Places of entertainment are open daily, it is always party time in Curacao!
 In addition, you’ll find weekly free brochures, called ‘Ke Pasa’ (‘What’s up’), at most bars and hotels, informing you about all there is to do, during that week.

 To complete your tropical experience, you obviously need the right nutrition.
 Don’t worry about your stomach!
 The island is a culinary magic box.
 This is because of the many nationalities present on the island.
 In the most unexpected places, vegetables and fruits are grown, but also flown in, several times a week, from Colombia, Venezuela, the US and Europe.
-There is a daily floating market –small boats from Venezuela, docking in Punda-, selling fresh tropical vegetables, potatoes and fruits, from their homeland.
+There is a daily floating market –small boats from Venezuela, docking in Punda, selling fresh tropical vegetables, potatoes and fruits, from their homeland.
 Most meat comes from the meat-Valhalla of South America (Brazil and Argentina).
 The daily wild-caught ocean-fish is a must!
 There are several large European style supermarkets and hundreds of mini-markets, we call ‘toko’.
-Our tap-water is clean desalinated seawater and definitely safe to drink, but it is fluoridated.
+Our tap-water is clean desalinated seawater and definitely safe to drink and it is not fluoridated.

 Special thanks to Real Estate Caribe